oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 The second step is to choose a cloud provider for the environment in which you will install Spinnaker.
 For Kubernetes, Spinnaker needs a `kubeconfig` file, to access and manage the cluster.
 For creating a `kubeconfig` for a GKE cluster, you must first create the cluster.
 Google Cloud provides a [free tier](https://cloud.google.com/free) of their services that grants you $300 in free credits if you are a new user.

 After you sign up, install [`gcloud` CLI](https://cloud.google.com/sdk/docs/install).
 When you reach the end of the process, the last step is to run `gcloud init` and set up authorization for the tool.
+Also install [Kubectl authentication plugin](https://cloud.google.com/blog/products/containers-kubernetes/kubectl-auth-changes-in-gke).

 Create the cluster for the Spinnaker deployment with the following line:
 ```shell